 In Strabismus the eyes are not aligned together, with one eye looking straight while the other may look inward, outward, up or down.
 This happens when muscles that control eye movements are misaligned or underdeveloped.
 Children who have other conditions affecting development, such as cerebral palsy, downs syndrome, prematurity or brain tumors are especially susceptible.

-In eyes which are healthy and properly aligned, each eye sees essentially the same image of an object being viewed, with only slight variation and the brain combines these two slightly varied perspectives into a single interpreted image.
+In eyes that are healthy and properly aligned, each eye sees essentially the same image of an object being viewed, with only slight variation and the brain combines these two slightly varied perspectives into a single interpreted image.
 This is called Binocular Fusion.

 In a child with Strabismus, the misalignment of the eyes sends completely different images, causing Binocular Fusion to be unusually difficult or impossible.
 The child's brain eventually reacts to the differing images sent by the misaligned eyes by eliminating images coming from one of the eyes.
 This can cause a condition called amblyopia, or “lazy eye".